robbie888/OWASP_Top10/JuiceShop/Level 1 Challenges.md

 ### Exploitation

 This was quite an easy challenge, I just complained to the chatbot a few times saying I wanted a refund or was unhappy with my order and got a coupon!
-It seams that the squeaky wheel gets the oil in this case.
+It seems that the squeaky wheel gets the oil in this case.

 ![75e54aa89f5898b424f839425997a35c.png](images/3ecf3c53b0864b5c8c80379c11d25de6.png)